zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Failure scenarios in coordinator to Zeebe broker communication

-- Backup request from coordinator to a Zeebe broker is lost.
+- `checkpoint:create` request from coordinator to a partition is lost.
-- Acknowledgment from Zeebe broker to the coordinator is lost.
+- Acknowledgment from a partition to the coordinator is lost.

-In this case, the coordinator can resend the backup request.
+In this case, the coordinator can resend the request.
 It is ok if a partition receives the request twice.
 Only the first request triggers the backup.
 The second request will be processed by the streamProcessor, but it will not trigger a backup.
 Instead it can just send an acknowledgment back to the coordinator indicating that the backup is already ongoing.

 What happens if a backup fails?
 If a backup failed, the coordinator can see the status via the monitoring query.
 If a backup fails, there is no use in re-sending the backup request with the same backup id.
 The users must retry with a new backup id.